krishkribo/3D_GDM-RSON/CNN/Readme.md

 ## Autoencoder

-The code in utils and inference directories are the adaptation of kumra's [robotic-grasping](https://github.com/skumra/robotic-grasping) open soruce code for generative residual convolutional neural network (GR-ConvNet), a pre-trained model in the autoencoder.
+The code in utils and inference directories are the adaptation of kumra's [robotic-grasping](https://github.com/skumra/robotic-grasping) open soruce code for generative residual convolutional neural network (GR-ConvNet), a pre-trained model in the proposed autoencoder.

 Thesis work, Universiry of Groningen